Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 You’ve probably delayed the reset for the same reasons.

-The pattern across all cases: speed of reset determines recovery magnitude.
+The pattern across all cases is that speed of reset determines recovery magnitude.

-Delayed analysis = compounding decline.
-Immediate triage = trajectory reversal.
-The difference isn’t the complexity.
-It’s the timeline, the triage discipline, and the forced action.
+The difference isn’t complexity; it is the timeline, the triage discipline, and the forced action.

 48 hours.
 No exceptions.

-Most founders skip a systematic reset.
-Wrong.
-You can’t recover the trajectory without triage.
+Most founders skip a systematic reset, but you can’t recover the trajectory without triage.

-You execute three phases in sequence.
-Triage identifies breaks.
-Prioritization sequences are fixed by ROI.
-Relaunch builds a 30-day plan and starts execution.
+You execute three phases in sequence: triage identifies breaks, prioritization sequences fixes by ROI, and relaunch builds a 30-day plan and starts execution.
 That’s it.

 Phase 1: Triage (Hour 0–8) — Identify what actually broke